willfurnass/sheffield_hpc/bessemer/GPUComputingBessemer.rst

    Attempts to run Intel-optimised software on these nodes will often result in *illegal instruction* errors.

-   A limited number of software packages have been provided in a separate area (activate by ``module use``) for use on these nodes whilst they are temporarily available in Bessemer:
+   A limited number of software packages have been provided for use on these nodes whilst they are temporarily available in Bessemer:

-   * Some has been compiled and optimised for the AMD Milan CPUs in these nodes
+   * Some packages have been compiled and optimised for the AMD Milan CPUs in these nodes
    * Other software isn't overly optimised for AMD Milan or Intel (typically as it's pre-compiled binaries provided by software vendors)

+   See the example below where we change our modules source from the normal Bessemer software packages modules to AMD-compatible modules by 'unusing' the default modules area and 'using' the alternate ``eb-znver3`` area.
+   Available modules can then be listed with the ``modules avail`` command."

    Many users of these nodes will want to use the :ref:`Conda <python_conda_bessemer>` package manager